Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/providers.md

 - Keeps your existing config unless `--overwrite` is passed.
 - Ensures safe defaults for Next.js and other supported frameworks.
-- The `start` wizard and `generate vercel` use the same adapter logic.
+- The `start` wizard and `generate vercel` use the same provider plugin logic.

 When editing manually, see Vercel docs for advanced options (headers, redirects, images, i18n).